dataobservatory-eu/music/content/project/openmuse/index.md

 url_video: ""
 ---

+**OpenMuse** brings together music industry stakeholders and researchers from 12 European countries.
+Our partners represent the diversity of the industry, as well as the shared need to find financially, socially, and environmentally sustainable policy and business models in multiple, sometimes-fragmented streams (e.g., live music, composers/publishers, and recordings with producers and performers).

 <td style="text-align: center;">{{< figure src="/blogposts_2022/OpenMuse_logos_220921.png" caption="" numbered="false" >}}</td>

-**OpenMusE** brings together music industry stakeholders and researchers from 12 European countries.
-Our partners represent the diversity of the industry, as well as the shared need to find financially, socially, and environmentally sustainable policy and business models in multiple, sometimes-fragmented streams (e.g., live music, composers/publishers, and recordings with producers and performers).

-Good policies require supporting evidence, and good business planning and copyright exploitation require high-quality data.
-OpenMusE will provide such data through novel, open-source tools that leverage automation to enable transfer to nearly any European market.
+Good policies require supporting evidence, and good business planning and copyright exploitation require high-quality data. `OpenMuse` will provide such data through novel, open-source tools that leverage automation to enable transfer to nearly any European market.
 We will disseminate our data via “live policy documents” and visualisations hosted on our Open Music Observatory, which automatically update when data sources are refreshed.
 This will set a concrete precedent and a clear path towards a more competitive, fair, and sustainable European music ecosystem.

 ## Open collaboration
 Our project is based on open collaboration.
 Our proposal, if funded, will provide us with resources to supply further music businesses, music civil society organizations and researchers with high-quality data (during the duration of the project for free.)
 We are already looking for interested parties to put our data and research projects into use and validate their usability and quality in real-life policy or business development scenarios.